raydipanwita/Database/sql_bites/02_using_psql.md

 On a high-level, SQL allows to us to run **queries** on the database and ask things like:
   * Get all the records from a table.
-  * Get all the records from a table where some conditions are met (e.g where the name is "John").
+  * Get all the records from a table where some conditions are met (e.g. where the name is "John").
   * Create a new record.
   * Update or delete a record where some conditions are met.